schappim/mBot-Gitbook/section-1-chapter-4-attaching-the-mcore-to-the-chassis.md

 Now you are ready to attach the mCore module.
 The battery pack will be sandwiched in between the chassis and the microcontroller unit

+---

-**Professional tip: **Even though you can modules to almost any available socket on the mCore and then programmatically configure them,  by default the demonstration programs that come with the mBot expect that they'll find the sensors connected to specific ports.
-To avoid the trouble of having to make those changes in the software later, and start playing with the mBot as soon as the assembly is finished, ensure that the cables are routed to the right side of the mBot, as you can see in image 1.4.3.
+**Professional tip: **Even though you can connect mBot modules to almost any available socket on the mCore,  by default the demonstration programs that come with the mBot expect that they'll find the sensors connected to specific ports.
+To avoid the trouble of having to change the module connection ports in the software later, and start playing with the mBot as soon as the assembly is finished, ensure that the cables are routed to the right side of the mBot, as you can see in image 1.4.3.
 Soon, when the mCore is attached, you will plug the line follower module cable to socket 2 and the rangefinder module to socket 4.

+---

 Now, that you have the wires routed correctly, go ahead and attach the mCore.
 Start with the four bronze spacers.
 To attach the spacers you don't need any tools, just use your fingers to screw them into the holes that match their thread.